 • There may be some questions that have a graphic displayed in order to fully answer the question correctly.

-• If you do not pass the exam you may fill out the MBLEx Retake Application form and send in the ($195) fee again.
+• If you do not pass the exam you may retake it after 30 days.
+This period is to provide you with time to study.
+The MBLEx Retake Application form and payment ($195) must be paid again.

-• You will receive the official exam score at the Pearson VUE testing center immediately after your examination.
+• You will receive the official pass or fail report at the Pearson VUE testing center immediately after your examination.
 No other report will be sent to you in the mail or email.

-• The score will automatically be reported electronically to the state board that you wrote on the application, providing it is a state that accepts MBLEx scores.
+• The score will automatically be reported electronically to the state board that you entered during the application within 24 hours.
 The score will be reported to this first state at no cost.

-• If you need to have your score sent to another state board, or need another hard copy to be sent to either you or another business, you must fill out the MBLEx Mobility Form and pay $20.00 per report.
+• If you need to have your pass or fail report sent to another state board, or need another hard copy to be sent to either you or another business, you must fill out the MBLEx Mobility Form and pay $20.00 per report.

 • You can find an MBLEx testing location on this page of www.personvue.com